24-S2-2-C-EduKATE/24-S2-2-C-EduKATE.github.io/.github/ISSUE_TEMPLATE/reflection.md

 ## Additional Thoughts and Insights

 Additional Thoughts and Insights.....
-Around 100 words
+Around 100 words #xx (here raised the issue from, or delete if no) just # every issue about you ...